Getting a personal loan involves knowing your credit health and comparing your loan options to find the lowest interest rates and best terms.

 If you have lackluster credit after looking into your credit history, consider spending some time building up your credit instead of resorting to short-term, high-risk payday loans so you can avoid perpetuating your cycle of debt.
 If you look at your report and find errors, you can always call up the reporting agency and dispute mistakes.

 To build up your credit in other ways, consider avoiding opening new lines of credit, pay down the balances of your credit cards, and make sure all of your bills are being paid on time.

 Not sure where your credit scores fall?
-Every person has a variety of credit scores, created by different bureaus using different methodology.
+Every person has a variety of credit scores, created by different bureaus using a different methodology.
 However, many lenders use FICO credit scores during their approval process.